 In our quest to keep all students and staff as safe as possible, the Longview ISD uses canine services for random searches of prohibited items that may be on campuses.
-The District uses the services of the Interquest Canine Services.
+The District uses the services of the Bullock Investigations.
 The canines will detect alcoholic beverages, firearms and ammunition, prescription and over-the-counter medications.

 The campus inspections shall be unannounced and may occur numerous times during the school year.
 A campus administrator will always accompany the search team during the process.
 The canines are “passive alert” animals which means that when something is located the dogs will usually sit beside the item in question.

 The students will not be in close proximity when the canines as they are performing the search.
 Again, the safety and security of our students is our number one goal!

 - Never give out your name, address, phone number, email, passwords, or school name.

 - Do not post or tell strangers where you are going and what time you will be there.

 - Never send a picture of yourself to a stranger.

 - Do not open emails, files, or web links from people you do not know or trust.